pygame-community/pygame-geometry/docs/geometry.rst

     contains: Checks if the circle fully contains the given object.

+    rotate: Rotates the circle by the given amount.

+    rotate_ip: Rotates the circle by the given amount in place.

     as_rect: Returns the smallest rectangle that contains the circle.

 Additionally to these, the circle shape can also be used as a collider for the ``geometry.raycast`` function.